 I think the emotionally-stunted Shaw presented the PoI writers with much the same challenge.
 Shaw isn’t depressed, she just has a personality disorder that makes it difficult for her to feel emotion.
 And that in turn is why it would be difficult for us to feel emotion for her: there’s nothing for us to relate to.

 So why do so many of us love Shaw so much?
 Continue reading

 By the time you get to the third season of a series (or the third novel in a series), you’ve probably built up an embarrassment of cast riches: there are a lot of people your viewer/reader wants to see again.
-Plus whatever relationships problems or secrets your central cast has have probably been ironed out, so when everybody gets together, it’s just fun.
+Plus whatever relationship problems or secrets your central cast has are probably ironed out, so when everybody gets together, it’s just fun.

 Unfortunately, the last thing an exciting story needs is a lot of shiny, happy people, which is why Person of Interest rips our hearts out halfway through this season and stomps them to a pulp.

 But before that, they did some fan service and made use of that wonderful extended cast.
 Here’s what happened before this episode: Continue reading